MattiLevasalmi/MyPollJS/README.md

+#My Poll App Project

+This is my project README -file

 # Introduction
 TODO: Give a short introduction of your project.
 Let this section explain the objectives or the motivation behind this project.